FrontEndFoxes/curriculum/workshop/mini3.md

 ### 1. Connect the Photon to WiFi:

-Unbox the kit that comes with this workshop or use your own device, and plug the mini-USB cord into the Photon and to a USB port on your computer so it will have power.
+Unbox the kit that comes with this workshop or use your own device, and plug the mini-USB cord into the Photon and to a USB port on your computer or to any USB-capable charger so the device will have power.

-- Visit the Photon setup page to set up your device.
+- Visit the [Photon setup page](https://setup.particle.io/) to set up your device.
 You will be prompted to login; go ahead and create a Particle account.

-- Click 'Setup a Photon' and 'next' to begin.
+- After you have created your account, you will be redirected to set up the device.
+Click 'Setup a Photon' and 'next' to begin.
 If you have all the requirements on the next page, click 'next'.
 Download the local file that is generated to your computer.
-Open the photonsetup.html file in a browser.
+Open the `photonsetup.html` file in a browser.

 - Identify your Photon by looking at the back of the Photon's box.
 You'll find a sticker on the right that lists the device's id.
 The last six characters of that number match the wifi address that appears on your computer.